fibsifan/aoc-2022/README.md

+# Archived 2023-10-14

+Further solutions will be added in [fibsifan/aoc](https://github.com/fibsifan/aoc) (if at all).

 # aoc-2022

 Welcome to the Advent of Code[^aoc] Kotlin project created by [fibsifan][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.